Must be a Member of Nord-Bridge to attend, unless otherwise specified.

 L-SKIP (Lethbridge Seniors’ and Kids’ Intergenerational Program)

 This program is a partnership between Lethbridge Family Center, Lethbridge Sport Council, Lethbridge Public Library, and Nord-Bridge Seniors.
 In the spring of 2017 this successful pilot program was launched which saw pre-school aged kids paired with Nord-Bridge members for a one hour program, once a week for three weeks.
 The first 30 minutes involved Nord-Bridge members engaging in physical motor skilled activities (ie. Bean Bag toss and parachute games) with the preschoolers.
 Followed by a small nutritious snack and refreshment and wrapping up with Nord-Bridge Members reading to the preschoolers.
 The aim of this social program is increase the intergenerational connections.
 This will begin on Tuesdays starting September 24 – October 29 from 1:00pm – 2:00pm in the Multi-Purpose Hall.
 If you’re interested in volunteering for this program, please sign up beside the front reception desk as soon as possible as spaces will fill up fast!
 Any questions, please contact Ashley at 403-329-3222.

 Park Meadows Elementary School

 This program is a partnership between Park Meadows Elementary school and Nord-Bridge Seniors Centre.
 Originally started in March of 2018, this successful pilot program was launched which saw 80 children in grades 4 and 5 come in and play board games with the seniors for an hour and half.
 The classes were split into two different days.
 The goal was achieved of creating intergenerational bonds between children and seniors.
-Keep an eye out for new dates in 2019, we are always looking for senior volunteers.
+We are looking for more fun senior volunteers for Tuesday, November 26 from 1:00 pm- 2:30 pm.
+If interested, please sign up beside the Front Reception Desk.